razziedazzy/razziedazzy/README.md

 ### You Stand No Chance

 ### Adds Scythes to Minecraft and is Required to be Ran on the Server Side.
-Future Plans are Made to Support 1.21.1 and Future Version.
-Also, Will Likely Remove the Idea of Titanium Because its Useless.
+Future Plans are Made to Port to Forge Also, Will Likely Remove the Idea of Titanium Because its Useless.
 <br>
 <img src="https://i.ibb.co/Kz8SL03/637969657724955811.png">